Helen R. Rathbun: Biography

 just the brimming river spreading over everything — water everywhere — in the masses of clouds hanging heavily above — technically — just values and color and handling and the elimination of unnecessary things from the composition.
 One large painting, The Broken Toy, was a bit of child nature — the little man who seeks the source of sympathy, the eternal feminine where all troubles are brought and from the artistic side it is a very successful effort to show the spread of the sunshine thrown over the scene — children, lawn, trees.

 Mother Love was another good picture, a good rendering of color and textures, the way forms disappear and the mysteries of the shadows.
-Boy Fisliing was another attractive picture.
+Boy Fishing was another attractive picture.
 A boy with a short stick with a bent pin tied to a string angling for a fish that never bites, and that is somewhat like the artistic profession — a paint box and some brushes and a hard-hearted public.

 In her old-fashioned home, brought up by her aunties since she was nine years old, Rathbun spent her life; the antique furnishings and quaint surroundings developed in her such a love of this atmosphere that many of her pictures show the influence — the peace, placidity and harmony in her interior subjects rests one to look at them.
 One particular picture made from a corner of the living room shows a little maid sitting contentedly in an old-fashioned armchair near a table of polished mahogany of an early period, a sconce on the wall and an open door showing the furnishings of the next room in perfect harmony.
 This was a treasure — there was such an air of cheerful comfort that one longs to creep into the picture and be a part of it.

 In 1908 she exhibited with Martha Hoke and Cornelia Maury at the St. Louis gallery at 10 South Broadway.
 In 1911 she exhibited at the Dietrich Gallery.
 In 1915 she exhibited two paintings in the Panama Pacific International Exposition.

 Many of her pictures gained honors as well as prizes.
 In 1909 she was awarded the first prize at the woman's exhibit of the Artists' Guild.
 This was An Autumn Landscape.
 The next year she captured a prize in the same exhibition.
 She has also exhibited in the Eastern art galleries.